XHAR-FM

 XHAR-FM (branded as La Mexicana) is a Mexican Spanish-language FM radio station in Tampico, with transmitter at Pueblo Viejo, Veracruz.

 History

 XEAR-AM 1490 received its concession on July 11, 1980.
-Owned by Enrique Cárdenas González, a future Governor of Tamaulipas who owned various radio stations in the state, it broadcast with 1,000 watts.
-In 1990, XEAR was sold to Comercializadora de Eventos Radiofónicos, marking the beginning of Radiorama/Grupo AS operation of the station, and in the decade that followed it moved to 660 kHz and raised power to 5,000 watts during the day.
+Owned by Enrique Cárdenas González, a future governor of Tamaulipas who owned various radio stations in the state, it broadcast with 1,000 watts.
+In 1990, XEAR was sold to Comercializadora de Eventos Radiofónicos, marking the beginning of Radiorama/Grupo AS operation of the station.
+In the decade that followed, it moved to 660 kHz and raised power to 5,000 watts during the day.

-XEAR was cleared to migrate to FM in 2012.
+XEAR was accepted to migrate to FM in 2012.